 What is the healthiest wine for weight loss?
 The healthiest wine for weight loss is red wine, thanks to the potential metabolism boost you get from its heart-healthy resveratrol.

-Note: If you’re looking to limit your drinking, you don’t need wine for a dose of those antioxidants.
+Note: If you want to limit your drinking, you don’t need wine for a dose of those antioxidants.
 Grapes, grape juice, blueberries, and peanuts all contain high levels of resveratrol.

 3. Low Alcohol